Evolution of fractality in centrally concentrated young clusters: Methods

-The refinement level $n$ was varied from $n=3$ to $n=6$, corresponding to maximum effective resolutions between $64^{3}$ and $512^{3}$ cells.
-The minimum cell size $\Delta x_{\mathrm{min}}$, sink accretion radius $r_{\mathrm{sink}}$, and sink formation threshold $\rho_{\mathrm{sink}}$ were adjusted to properly resolve the local Jeans length.
-For the lowest-resolution case ($n=3$), ten independent random realizations with different random seeds were performed to capture statistical variations in cluster formation arising from stochastic IMF sampling.
-Simulations are labeled as \texttt{nXsY}, where $X$ denotes the refinement level and $Y$ indicates the random seed.
-We explore 13 simulations of \citet{assilkhan2025centrally} named n3s1--10, n4s1, n5s1, and n6s1.
-The key numerical parameters for each simulation are summarized in Table~\ref{tab:Init1}.
-Further details can be found in~\citet{assilkhan2025centrally}.
+The simulation suite of \citet{assilkhan2025centrally}, consists of 13 models: ten independent realisations at refinement level \(n=3\), labelled \texttt{n3s1}--\texttt{n3s10}, and three higher-resolution models, \texttt{n4s1}, \texttt{n5s1}, and \texttt{n6s1}.
+The refinement levels \(n=3\)--6 correspond to maximum effective resolutions from \(64^3\) to \(512^3\) cells.
+The minimum cell size, sink accretion radius, and sink formation threshold were adjusted with resolution to resolve the local Jeans length.
+The simulation labels follow the convention \texttt{nXsY}, where \(X\) denotes the refinement level and \(Y\) denotes the random seed.
+The main initial parameters are summarized in Table~\ref{tab:Init1}.